Colby-williams/hackathon-2025/README.md

 - “Battery empty.
 Please recharge first.”: recharge the bike in the InfoWindow or via POST /bikes/{id}/recharge.
 - “Your balance is negative.”
 (HTTP 402): deposit funds in the Account modal or POST /wallet/deposit.

+## Acknowledgements
+- Built with help from OpenAI GPT-5 (AI pair-programming and README drafting), October 2025.
+- Most of the JavaScript for the map UI and API calls was generated with OpenAI GPT‑5 and then reviewed/modified by the team.

 ## Team
 - Emma Kohler
 - John Zhou
 - Colby Williams
 - Tanner Brown

+## Ethics & Academic Honesty
+- AI assistance: Most of the JavaScript (map UI and API calls) and some copy were generated with OpenAI GPT‑5.
+The team reviewed, edited, and tested all AI‑assisted code, and made final design/implementation decisions.
+- Attribution: We disclose AI use in this README (and can tag AI‑assisted commits in messages if requested by judges).
+- Originality: Code and assets are either written by the team, generated for us by GPT‑5, or otherwise appropriately licensed.
+We avoided copying from closed‑source or non‑permissive sources.
+- Data & privacy: This demo uses only mock users and in‑memory state.
+Please don’t enter personal data.
+- Security & keys: A Google Maps API key appears in this README for hackathon convenience.
+Restrict it by referrer/IP and rotate it after the event.
+Don’t commit secrets to public repos; prefer environment variables.
+- Licensing & terms: Google Maps JavaScript API is used under Google’s terms; usage may incur charges if quotas are exceeded.
+- Academic honesty: If your course or hackathon requires disclosure of AI‑generated work, this section is intended to satisfy that requirement.

 ## Notes for judges
 - This is a hackathon demo intended for learning.
 It uses an in‑memory store, no HTTPS termination, and no real payment provider.
 Don’t use it in production without proper auth, storage, and security hardening.